axyorah/quick_img_processing/README.md

             Here are some technicalities:
             <ul>
                 <li> <b>Dataset</b>.
 Amazing people from <a href="https://www.learnopencv.com/">LearnOpenCV</a>
-                posted a great tutorial on training a <a href="https://www.learnopencv.com/histogram-of-oriented-gradients/">HOG</a>-based object detector and shared a code for creating a hand gesture dataset that doesn't require any manual labeling.
+                posted a <a href="https://www.learnopencv.com/training-a-custom-object-detector-with-dlib-making-gesture-controlled-applications/?ck_subscriber_id=546165186">great tutorial</a> on training a <a href="https://www.learnopencv.com/histogram-of-oriented-gradients/">HOG</a>-based object detector and shared a code for creating a hand gesture dataset that doesn't require any manual labeling.
 That was a huge help, as fixing labels and bounding boxes for any reasonably sized dataset really is a daunting task.
 I used this code to create a dataset with three classes and roughly 2700 images for each class (will probably share it in a separate supplementary repo later).